electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## Scripts Support
+## Script Support ##

-The tool's commands are designed to be "friendly" for processing by scripts.
+The tool’s commands are designed to enable friendly processing by scripts.

 Interaction with a user is minimal.
-Only few commands, for example [delete entities](#entity-deletion) commands, ask a confirmation from user.
-But all these commands have `--confirmed` option (`-q` option alias).
-If it is specified, the command is executed without asking additional confirmation from user.
+Only a few commands, for example [delete entity](#entity-deletion) commands, ask for a confirmation from the user.
+But all these commands support the `--confirmed` option (alias: `-q`).
+If this option is specified, the command is executed without requiring confirmation from the user.
 Scripts can use this option.

-Output of a command execution contains one of the two predefined phrases - `IMPT COMMAND SUCCEEDS` or `IMPT COMMAND FAILS`.
-Scripts can parse a command's output to find these standard phrases to quickly realize does the command succeed or fail.
-If any command fails, `IMPT COMMAND FAILS` phrase is always on the last line of the command's output.
-If a command succeeds, `IMPT COMMAND SUCCEEDS` phrase is also on the last line of the output for the most of the commands.
+A command’s execution output contains one of the two predefined phrases: `IMPT COMMAND SUCCEEDS` or `IMPT COMMAND FAILS`.
+Scripts can parse a command’s output to find these standard phrases to detect whether the commmand succeeded or failed.
+If any command fails, `IMPT COMMAND FAILS` is always the last line of the command’s output.
+If a command succeeds, `IMPT COMMAND SUCCEEDS` phrase is the last line of the output for the most of the commands.
 Logging-related commands may have additional `IMPT COMMAND SUCCEEDS` phrases in their output.
-If the [help option](./CommandsManual.md#help-option) is specified for a command, it's output does not contain neither predefined phrase.
+If the [help option](./CommandsManual.md#help-option) is specified for a command, its output does not contain either predefined phrase.

+#### Example ####

-*Example - A successful command execution:*
+**A successful command execution**

 ```
 > impt product delete --product TestProduct --confirmed Product "TestProduct" is deleted successfully.
 IMPT COMMAND SUCCEEDS
 ```

-*Example - A failed command execution:*
+**A failed command execution**

 ```
 > impt product delete --product TestProduct --confirmed
 ERROR: Product "TestProduct" is not found.
 IMPT COMMAND FAILS
 ```

-## Authentication
+## Authentication ##

-To access the impCentral API you need to be authenticated first.
-The impt tool provides the following ways of authentication by the [login command](./CommandsManual.md#auth-login):
+Calls to the impCentral API need to be authenticated. *impt* provides the the [login command](./CommandsManual.md#auth-login) for this purpose.
+It can be used in either of two ways:

-- using an account identifier (an email address or a username) and password - `impt auth login --user <user_id> --pwd <password>`
+- Using an account identifier (an email address or a username) and password: `impt auth login --user <user_id> --pwd <password>`
-- using a [login key](#login-key) - `impt auth login --lk <login_key_id>`
+- Using a [login key](#login-key): `impt auth login --lk <login_key>`

-The tool takes care of obtaining an access token and refreshing it using an obtained refresh token or the provided login key (depends on the way of the authentication).
-It means, in general, you need to login only once and can continue using the tool while the refresh token / the login key is valid (not deleted by you).
-For this purpose the tool stores the access token and the refresh token / the login key in [Auth File](./CommandsManual.md#auth-file).
+The tool takes care of obtaining an access token and refreshing it using an obtained refresh token or a provided login key.
+Typically, you need onlu log in once and can continue using the tool while the refresh token or login key remains valid (ie. not deleted by you).
+For this purpose, the tool stores the access token and the refresh token/login key in the [Auth File](./CommandsManual.md#auth-file).

-The impt tool never stores an account identifier and password.
-If you do not want the tool to store a refresh token / a login key, use `--temp` option of the [login command](./CommandsManual.md#auth-login).
-In this case you will not be able to work with the impCentral API after the access token is expired (usually it happens in about one hour but depends on the impCentral).
-You will have to login again to continue the work.
+*impt* never stores an account identifier and password.
+If you do not want the tool to store a refresh token/login key, use the [login command’s](./CommandsManual.md#auth-login) `--temp` option.
+In this case you will not be able to work with the impCentral API after the access token has expired (usually one hour after issue), and you will have to log in again to continue.

-At any time you can call the [logout command](./CommandsManual.md#auth-logout) - `impt auth logout` - to delete [Auth File](./CommandsManual.md#auth-file).
-Usually you will not be able to work with the impCentral API right after the logout and will have to login again to continue the work.
-But see the explanation about global and local login/logout below.
+At any time, you can call the [logout command](./CommandsManual.md#auth-logout), `impt auth logout`, to delete the [Auth File](./CommandsManual.md#auth-file).
+Usually you will not be able to work with the impCentral API after logging out and will have to log in again to continue working, but see the explanation about global and local login/logout below.

 You do not need to use the logout command if you want just to re-login using other credentials.
-A new login command overwrites [Auth File](./CommandsManual.md#auth-file), if that existed and the operation is confirmed by user.
+A new login command overwrites the [Auth File](./CommandsManual.md#auth-file), if it exists and the operation is confirmed by the user.

-During the login you can specify an alternative impCentral API endpoint using `--endpoint` option (`-e` option alias) of the [login command](./CommandsManual.md#auth-login).
-You may need this if you work with a private impCloud&trade; installation.
-The default endpoint is `https://api.electricimp.com/v5`
+During login, you can specify an alternative impCentral API endpoint using the [login command’s](./CommandsManual.md#auth-login) `--endpoint` option (alias: `-e`).
+You may need this if you work with a Private impCloud.
+The default endpoint is `https://api.electricimp.com/v5`.

-There are two types of login - global and local.
+There are two types of login: global and local.

-**Global login** is the default one.
-It is enough to use only it if you always work on behalf of the same user with the same impCentral
+- Global login is the default one.
+It is sufficient to use if you always work on behalf of the same user with the same impCentral
 API endpoint.
-[Global Auth File](./CommandsManual.md#global-auth-file) - only one per the impt tool installation - is created for the global login.
-It is located in the tool specific place.
-Every impt command is executed in the context of the global login when a local login is not applicable.
+A [Global Auth File](./CommandsManual.md#global-auth-file) &mdash; only one per *impt* installation &mdash; is created for the global login.
+Every *impt* command is executed in the context of the global login when a local login is not applicable.

-**Local login** works for a particular directory.
+- Local login works for a particular directory.
 It may be convenient if you often work on behalf of different users or use different impCentral API endpoints.
-In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with `--local` option (`-l` option alias).
-If the authentication is successful, [Local Auth File](./CommandsManual.md#local-auth-file) is created in this directory.
-After that, every impt command called from this directory is executed in the context of the local login.
+In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with the `--local` option (alias: `-l`).
+If the authentication is successful, a [Local Auth File](./CommandsManual.md#local-auth-file) is created in the directory.
+After that, every *impt* command called from this directory is executed in the context of the local login.

-There can be only one [Local Auth File](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local Auth Files, i.e. any number of local logins.
-And all of them are independent from each other and from [Global Auth File](./CommandsManual.md#global-auth-file).
+There can be only one [Local Auth File](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local Auth Files, ie. any number of local logins.
+And all of them are independent of each other and of the [Global Auth File](./CommandsManual.md#global-auth-file).
 You do not need to have the global login in order to use local logins.
-Note, that local Auth File affects the current directory only and does not affect any subdirectories - they may or may not contain their own local Auth Files.
+Note, that local Auth File affects the current directory only and does not affect any subdirectories &dmash; they may or may not contain their own local Auth Files.

-The [logout command](./CommandsManual.md#auth-logout) with `--local` option (`-l` option alias) deletes [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the current directory.
-After that, any next command called from this directory will be executed in the context of the global login.
-The [logout command](./CommandsManual.md#auth-logout) without `--local` option deletes [Global Auth File](./CommandsManual.md#global-auth-file).
+If you run the [logout command](./CommandsManual.md#auth-logout) with the `--local` option, it deletes the [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the current directory.
+After that, any subsequent command called from this directory will be executed in the context of the global login.
+Calling the [logout command](./CommandsManual.md#auth-logout) without the `--local` option deletes the [Global Auth File](./CommandsManual.md#global-auth-file).

-Summary of the **impt command execution context**:
+### Summary of the impt Command Execution Context ###

-- If the current directory contains Auth File, this file is considered as [Local Auth File](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.
+- If the current directory contains an Auth File, this file is considered the [Local Auth File](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.
 - Otherwise, if [Global Auth File](./CommandsManual.md#global-auth-file) exists, a command is executed in the context of the global login defined by that file.
 - Otherwise, a command fails (global or local login is required).

 At any time you can get known the login status related to any directory.
-Call the [auth info command](./CommandsManual.md#auth-info) from the required directory - `impt auth info`.
-The returned information includes a type of the login applicable to the current directory, access token status, your account Id and other details.
+Call the [auth info command](./CommandsManual.md#auth-info) from the required directory: `impt auth info`.
+The returned information includes a type of the login applicable to the current directory, access token status, your account ID and other details.

-*Example - Global login:*
+#### Examples ####

+**Global login**

 ```
 > impt auth login --user username --pwd password Global login is successful.
 IMPT COMMAND SUCCEEDS
 ```

-*Example - Local login using a login key, specifying a endpoint, without storing the login key:*
+**Local login using a login key, specifying a endpoint, without storing the login key**

 ```
 > impt auth login --local --lk 7d8e6670aa285e9d --temp --endpoint https://api.electricimp.com/v5 Local login is successful.
 IMPT COMMAND SUCCEEDS
 ```

-*Example - Display login status:*
+**Display login status**

 ```
 > impt auth info
 Auth info: